Highly Adaptive Principal Component Regression: PCHAL and PCHAR

-Since $K=HH^\top = UDU^\top$, the same $U$ and $D$ appear in the eigendecomposition of $K$, so $Z_k$ can be computed from $K$ without explicitly forming $H$ or $V$.
-Training in PC space then amounts to regressing $Y$ on $Z_k$ with either an $\ell_2$ penalty (PCHAR) or an $\ell_1$ penalty (PCHAL), yielding well-conditioned optimization in $k$ dimensions while preserving the geometry encoded by $K$.
+Since $K=HH^\top=UDU^\top$, the matrices $U$ and $D$ are exactly those appearing in the eigendecomposition of $K$.
+Consequently, \(Z_k\) may be computed directly from \(K\), without explicitly forming \(H\) or \(V\), while still encoding the basis compression induced by \(HV_k\).